|Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff |

 What are the limitations upon submissions?
 Any original, unpublished work of fiction, between 500 and 2,500 words, one submission only.
 The submission may not have received any other award, recognition, or special honor.

 What is the deadline for submissions?
 May 1, 2014.

 Where should submissions be mailed?

 What should accompany submissions?
 The application form below.

 What prize will be awarded? $500.00 First Prize Award and possible publication, $100 each Second and Third Prize Awards.

 Who will select the fiction contest winner?
 A panel of writers, editors, and creative writing instructors will choose finalists, and the 2014 Appalachian Heritage Writer-in-Residence, Homer Hickam, will select first, second, and third place winners from these finalists.
 The first place winner will receive the West Virginia Fiction Award and accompanying $500 prize ($100 prizes for second and third prizes) on the night of Thursday, September 25, 2014, at the Appalachian Heritage Awards Presentation; and the winning story will be read at the Appalachian Heritage Festival Concert the following night.
 Both events are part of the 2014 AHWIR residency: "The Prodigious Tales of Homer Hickam: West Virginia's Master Storyteller."
-Walker will present the awards and offer story critiques to the competition finalists.
-First, second, and third place prize winners will dine with Walker on the evening of the awards.
+Hickam will present the awards and offer story critiques to the competition finalists.
+First, second, and third place prize winners will dine with Hickam on the evening of the awards.
 The fiction competition is supported by The West Virginia Center for The Book and the Shepherd University Foundation.

 When will the winners be notified?
 August 1, 2014